Diatessaron/finder/README.md

 Query parameters:
 - id=0165fb5f-9341-44fd-99b2-9828be80488f - string type, must be UUID v4
+- filmCount=1 - optional - string type, count of films to recommend

 2. Update film
 If you like or do not like recommended film.